PhrontHQ/mod/data/service/serialized-data-service.mod/teach/README.md

 ### 4.1.
 Internal Data Handling

 When a `readOperation` is received, the service must be able to filter data based on the operation's criteria.

+### 4.2.
+Output Strategy (Context-Dependent)

+The service must return data differently depending on the client's execution context.